gsoft-inc/wl-squide/docs/reference/registration/registerRemoteModules.md

 To defer a registration to the second phase, a module registration function can **return an anonymous function** matching the `DeferredRegistrationFunction` type: `(data, operation: "register" | "update") => Promise | void`.

-Once the modules are registered, the deferred registration functions will be executed.
+Once the modules are registered, the deferred registration functions will be executed with the deferred data and `"register"` as the value for the `operation` argument.
+Afterward, whenever the deferred data changes, the deferred registration functions will be re-executed with the updated deferred data and `"update"` as the value for the `operation` argument.

 ```tsx !#12 host/src/bootstrap.tsx
 import { FireflyRuntime, registerRemoteModules, RuntimeContext, type RemoteDefinition } from "@squide/firefly";